gbasran/SnapMemoryDL/README.md

 Quick start (no setup)
 - Install Python 3.8+ from python.org and make sure "Add to PATH" is checked.
 - Clone or download this repo.
-The repo already includes `bin/ffmpeg.exe` and `bin/ffprobe.exe`.
+- You must download `ffmpeg` and `ffprobe`, go to `ffmpeg.org` and download a trusted build.
+- Drag and drop the `/bin` folder from the download to the repo
 - Double‑click `run.bat` (or run `python snap_memories_dl.py`).
 - In the app: Click "Select Folder" and choose your exported Snapchat folder (the one that contains the `html` folder and `memories_history.html`).
 Click "Start".

 Notes
 - If Snapchat links are expired, regenerate your export.
 The app follows signed S3 links; expired signatures won’t work.
-- This repo includes `bin/ffmpeg.exe` and `bin/ffprobe.exe`, so video conversion to H.264 works out‑of‑the‑box.
+- This repo does not includes `bin/ffmpeg.exe` and `bin/ffprobe.exe` and all accessory `.dll`, so video conversion to H.264 works requires downloading.

 Troubleshooting
 - If images open as "unsupported format", they were likely HTML error pages.
 The app now detects that and saves a debug file in `snap_memories\debug` to help diagnose.
 Re‑generate your export if links are expired.